-Sunlight, twilight, and Moonlight graphs are not given for south latitudes.
+Sunlight, twilight and Moonlight graphs are not given for south latitudes.
 Beyond latitude 65°S, the northern hemisphere graphs can be used for determining the semiduration or duration, by using the vertical dateline for a day when the declination has the same numerical value but opposite sign.
 The time of meridian transit and the phase of the Moon are determined as explained above, using the correct date.
 Between latitudes 60°S and 65°S, the solution is made by interpolation between the tables and the graphs.

-Other methods of solution of these phenomena are available.
-The Tide Tables tabulate sunrise and sunset from latitude 76°N to 60°S. Semiduration or duration can be determined graphically using a diagram on the plane of the celestial meridian, or by computation.
+Semiduration or duration can be determined graphically using a diagram on the plane of the celestial meridian, or by computation.
 When computation is used, solution is made for the meridian angle at which the required negative altitude occurs.
 The meridian angle expressed in time units is the semiduration in the case of sunrise, sunset, moonrise, and moonset; and the semiduration of the combined Sunlight and twilight, or the time from meridian transit at which morning twilight begins or evening twilight ends.
 For sunrise and sunset the altitude used is (-)50'.
 Allowance for height of eye can be made by algebraically subtracting (numerically adding) the dip correction from this altitude.
 The altitude used for twilight is (-)6°, (-)12°, or (-)18° for civil, nautical, or astronomical twilight, respectively.
 The altitude used for moonrise and moonset is -34' - SD + HP, where SD is semidiameter and HP is horizontal parallax, from the daily pages of the Nautical Almanac.